onfowler/Final_Project/README.md

-knucklebones.py is the main program where the game's code is written test.py is a test file that we used to test using github Bibliography.pdf is the pdf which is the bibliography of our sources
+knucklebones.py is the main program where the game's code is written test.py is a test file that we used to test using github Bibliography.pdf is the pdf which is the bibliography of our sources functions.pdf is the pdf which displays the function table

 ## How to Run